Weijo/mini-elk/README.md

 # Localised ELK setup

-First time setup requires you to generate them
+First time setup requires you to generate the TLS certifications
 ```
 ./tls.sh
 ```